Skip to content

 2. Conversion Rate

-Conversion rate tracks the percentage of users who complete a conversion out of all interactions, calculated as (Conversions ÷ Total visitors or clicks) × 100.
+Conversion rate tracks the percentage of users who complete a conversion.
+Choose one denominator—such as landing-page sessions or qualified clicks—and use it consistently: (Conversions ÷ Chosen denominator) × 100.

 Let’s look at a concrete example of one of these Social Media KPIs